nginxinc/nginx-one-workshops/labs/lab3/readme.md

 ### Operating Systems

 This Panel shows a Summary of which Linux Distros are in use and by how many instances.
 Sure, you could write YABS - yet another bash script - to SSH into every Instance, and query `uname` and collect the versions yourself ... but why not use the Console's Easy Button instead?
-As the number of people, teams, and projects grow using NGINX, the Version sprawl can become an issue.
+As the number of people, teams, and projects grow using NGINX, the OS Version sprawl can become an issue.
 The Console lets you see this level of detail quite easily.
 And it makes it easy to find Linux versions that may not be approved by Security for Production, or need a patch applied.

 ![Linux versions](media/lab3_none-linux-versions.png)